 Any exclusion even for a short period must be recorded in the school register and on the pupil’s school record.

-When a fixed period exclusion is turned into a permanent exclusion, the head teacher must write to the parents again and explain the reasons.
+If a further fixed period or permanent exclusion is issued, the head teacher must write to the parents again and explain the reasons.
 The school must set work for your child to complete at home during the first five days of the permanent exclusion.
+An alternative education placement will be offered if the exclusion is for more than 5 consecutive days.

-If a pupil has been excluded for 15 school days or more in one term, or been issued with a permanent exclusion, the governors’ must meet to consider the exclusion.
-You have the right to attend the meeting and be accompanied by a friend or representative.
+If a pupil has been excluded for 15 school days or more in one term, will miss a public examination or national curriculum test due to the exclusion, or been issued with a permanent exclusion, the governors’ must meet to consider the exclusion.
+You have the right to attend the meeting and be accompanied by a friend or representative, or to make written representation to be considered by the governors.

 If your child has been permanently excluded, you will automatically be contacted by an officer from North East Lincolnshire Council who will explain the next steps and answer any questions you may have regarding the process.